myrmex-org/myrmex/docs/usage/cors-plugin.md

 }
 ```

-> There are [other ways](/manual/installation/getting-started.html#project-configuration) to set this kind of configuration.
+> There are [several ways](/manual/installation/getting-started.html#project-configuration) to set this kind of configuration
+in Myrmex.

 The command `myrmex show-config` shows the new configuration: